Macrometacorp/docs/docs/cep/query-guide/query.md

 ### Use Expressions

-This uses attributes with mathematical and logical expressions in the precedence order given below, and assigns them to the output attribute using `AS`.
+You can use attributes with mathematical and logical expressions in the precedence order given below, and assigns them to the output attribute using `AS`.

 #### Expression Example